 Is Florida a stop and ID state?

-Yes, Florida is a “stop and identify state,” meaning that if you’re driving a vehicle or fly on a commercial airline, you must show your ID to police when asked to do so.
+Yes, Florida is a “stop and identify state,” meaning if you’re driving a vehicle or flying on a commercial airline, you must show your ID to police when asked to do so.

 Why do police keep pulling me over for no reason?